Health & Social Care

 We will encourage you to take responsibility for your own learning.
 This will help prepare you for further study or for progression to direct employment in the health or social care environment.

-- Effective Communication in Health & Social Care.
+- Ensuring safe environments in Health & Social Care.

 - The Impact of Nutrition on Health and Wellbeing